sist-cs120/acoustic-lan/src/README.md

 - Submit your code through Blackboard.
 - Submission is performed by one of the group members.
 - Each group needs to submit the code once and only once.
 Immediately after TAs' checking.
+- Both members should be present on the day checking.